Ergonomic Chair vs Gaming Chair: Which Is Better for Long Hours?

 Common Causes of Sitting-Related Back Pain

 Sitting back pain frequently results from improper posture or a lack of key support in the lower lumbar region.
 The spine will curve unnaturally if the chair does not meet the body’s needs, resulting in undue pressure on muscles and joints.
 Eventually, this results in stiffness and pain.
-Learning these causes will help you to better choose a chair, reduce the burden of daily life, and protect your back when sitting for too long.
+Learning these causes will help you better choose a chair, reduce the burden of daily life, and protect your back when sitting for too long.

 Role of chair support in reducing strain